 Marie was an active Board member of the Société québécoise d’évaluation de programme (SQEP), active in the establishment of the Francophone Network of Emerging Evaluators (RF-Ee), member of the Editorial Board of the Canadian Journal of Program Evaluation, and member of the Canadian Evaluation Society (CES) Credentialling Board.
 She was also Vice-President of the International Organisation for Co-operation in Evaluation (IOCE) and Co-chair of EvalYouth.
 Her contributions were recognised by the 2007 SQEP Recognition Award, the 2012 CES Contribution to Evaluation in Canada award, and the 2019 Réseau Francophone de l'Evaluation (RFE) Prize for contribution to the development of evaluation in a francophone environment.

-In this video from the 2nd EvalYouth conference in 2018, Marie discusses how young and emerging evaluators can contribute to creating an enabling environment for evaluation.
-EvalYouth set a benchmark by providing the video in the original English, and also providing simultaneous translation in French, Spanish, Russian)
+In this presentation, Marie discusses how young and emerging evaluators can contribute to creating an enabling environment for evaluation.
+EvalYouth set a benchmark by providing the video in the original English, and also providing simultaneous translation in EvalYouth set a benchmark by providing the video in the original English, and also providing simultaneous translation in French, Spanish, Russian)